HVAC System Design: Why Engineering Simulation is a Must

 Challenges in HVAC System Design Processes

-A classic HVAC systems design process is based on four elementary steps:
+A classic HVAC system design process is based on four elementary steps:

 Design > Physical Prototyping > Testing > Design Change